 Are you interested in hosting a randomized field experiment in your firm or organisation?
 Faculty and PhD students at INSEAD are currently looking for partners on the following research projects:

-Research question / problem addressed: Organizations often create policies to help steer employees towards making ethical choices.
+Research question / problem addressed: Organisations often create policies to help steer employees towards making ethical choices.
 For example, many companies require employees to disclose conflicts-of-interest to clients to avoid biased service and potential legal liability.
 The success of these policies largely depends on getting employees’ buy-in.
 If employees do not believe in their company’s ethics policies, these policies are unlikely to be followed.
 How should companies explain and promote ethics policies to employees in a way that gets their buy-in?

 Type of partner organisation: No particular selection criteria.